ds3002/course/practice/05-scripts/README.md

 [Refer to this](https://stackabuse.com/command-line-arguments-in-python/) for a basic tutorial.
 - Python can invoke shell scripts in other languages.
 - Python has many better options for conditional logic, error handling, and logging.
-- Whereas `bash` and other low-level shells can parse plain-text "flat" files fairly efficiently, Python can ingest a data file and load it into memory for much more complex transformations.
+- Whereas `bash` and other low-level tools (`grep`, `sed`, `awk`, `tr`, `perl`, etc.) can parse plain-text "flat" files fairly efficiently, Python can ingest a data file and load it into memory for much more complex transformations.
 A library like `pandas` can use dataframes like a staging database for you to query, scan, count, etc.

 ## Hands-On Practice